Frequently Asked Questions (FAQ)

-Admissions will invite a diverse population of incoming Harpur students who indicated interest in the STEM fields, and those students who are undecided.
+Admissions will invite a diverse population of incoming Harpur and Watson students who indicated interest in the STEM fields, and those students who are undecided.
 Students are chosen for having high academic merit and a possible interest in research.

 FRI is a three-semester program.
 All FRI students take a Research Methods course the first semester of their freshman year.
 During the second semester of freshmen year and first semester of sophomore year, courses are specific to the stream, and students conduct research.